Philippines women's national football team

-The Philippines women's national football team represents the Philippines in international women's football.
-It is managed by the Philippine Football Federation (PFF), the governing body of football in the country.
+The Philippines women's national football team represents the Philippines in international women's association football competitions.
+It is managed by the Philippine Football Federation (PFF), the sport's governing body in the country.

-The women's national football team of the Philippines was formalized in the 1980s.
-The Philippines has participated regularly in the AFC Women's Asian Cup, first participating in 1981 when the tournament was still known as the AFC Women's Championship.
-The Philippines hosted the tournament in 1999 in Iloilo and Bacolod.
-They had a hiatus from the continental tournament after taking part in 2003 with a qualification process being introduced in the 2006 edition.
-They returned to the AFC Women's Asian Cup in 2018 after qualifying in 2017.
-In that iteration of the tournament, they progressed beyond the group stage for the first time in their Asian Cup participation history.
-The Philippines progressed further in the 2022 edition, advancing to the semifinals and qualifying for the 2023 FIFA Women's World Cup.
-It will be the national team's first participation at a FIFA Women's World Cup tournament in their 42-year history.
+The Philippine women's national football team was established in the 1980s and has been a regular participant in the AFC Women's Asian Cup since their first appearance in 1981, back when the tournament was known as the AFC Women's Championship.
+The Philippines hosted the tournament in 1999, with matches played in Iloilo and Bacolod.
+The team took a hiatus from the continental tournament after competing in 2003.
+Following the AFC's introduction of a qualification process from the 2006 edition, the Philippines successfully returned to the AFC Women's Asian Cup in 2018, having qualified the previous year, and achieved a historic milestone by advancing beyond the group stage for the first time.
+Their success continued into the 2022 edition, where they reached the semifinals and secured their qualification for the 2023 FIFA Women's World Cup.
+This marked the national team's debut at a FIFA Women's World Cup.

 In Southeast Asian football, the Philippine women's team won their first AFF Women's Championship title in 2022.
-The team had limited successes in prior editions of the championship and at the Southeast Asian Games, with their only honor being bronze medal finishes in 1985, which saw only three teams participating in the women's football event, and in 2021.
+Before this victory, the team had achieved limited success in previous editions of the championship and the Southeast Asian Games.
+Their notable accomplishments included bronze medal finishes in 1985—a year when only three teams competed in the women's football event—and in 2021.

-The head coach of the national team since October 2021 is Alen Stajcic and the team is currently 53rd in the women's FIFA ranking as of December 2022, their highest-ever rank to date.
+From December 2023 to March 2024, the team achieved their highest-ever position, 38th, in the FIFA Women's World Ranking.